hwen/vue-route-timeline/README.md

 import router from './router'; // Add your router import store from './store'; // Build your vuex store

-Vue.use(timeline.plugin, store, router); // Connect timeline to vue, store and router
+Vue.use(timeline.plugin, {store, router}); // Connect timeline to vue, store and router

 new Vue({
   el: '#app',